Reading the Campbell-Robson chart: how to see your own contrast sensitivity function

 Take the test.
 Free, open methodology, results stay on your device by default.
 Five minutes.
 Then come back and look at the chart again — you will see it differently.

-• Levitt, H. (1971).
-Transformed up-down methods in psychoacoustics.
-The Journal of the Acoustical Society of America, 49(2B), 467–477.
+Levitt H. Transformed up-down methods in psychoacoustics.
+J Acoust Soc Am.
+1971;49(2):467–477.
 The classic paper on adaptive staircase procedures (originally psychoacoustic; the methods are general and were imported into vision research wholesale).
+PubMed. ↩